 I went back to my work, and he got the message, leaving quickly.

 I scrawled a few more sentences down on the parchment before my stomach decided that it was time for dinner.
 I cleared my books and parchment away and made my way to the Great Hall to find Hermione and Ron sitting in the middle of a crowd of admiring faces at the Gryffindor table.

 By Ron's third helping of pudding, most of the students had left.
 Hermione cleared her throat rather deliberately.
 "Ginny, I have news about Harry, but I'm not sure if you want–"

-"We…the Ministry, we found him."
+"The Ministry, they found him."

 I couldn't believe it.
 They'd found him.

 "Where?"
-I asked in a whisper.
+I leaned in and asked in a whisper.

 "Do you know for certain that it was him?"